Reference Guide#

 ) CLUSTER BY (RecId);

 This input table has different column names from the Default Input Fields.
-Mapping column names in Step 2 is neccessary for the program to get the correct parameters.
+Mapping column names in Step 2 is necessary for the program to get the correct parameters.

 • Step 1 - Grant Required Privileges